langfuse/langfuse-docs/pages/docs/integrations/sdk/python.md

     yield  # wait until shutdown

-    # Flush all events to be sent to Langfuse on shutdown.
+    # Flush all events to be sent to Langfuse on shutdown and terminate all Threads gracefully.
 This operation is blocking.
-    langfuse.flush()
+    langfuse.shutdown()

 app = FastAPI(lifespan=lifespan)